Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-The first two measure the composite order parameter and conduction electron channel polarization correlation functions, which capture the same physics. $S_{\Phi}(x)$ captures the correlations of the nearest-neighbor $\Phi$ order parameter, while $S_f(x)$ captures the spin-spin correlations.
-The reference site $i$ is fixed to $i=10$ for our calculations, but results are unchanged by averaging over $i$'s sufficiently far from the boundaries; $x$ is a discrete variable representing distances between sites.
-Due to the $SU(2)$ symmetries, we fix the spin/channel components to the $\hat z$ direction without loss of generality.
+The first measures composite order correlations, which captures the same physics as the conduction channel polarization correlations, $D(x) =\sum_{\sigma\sigma'\alpha\alpha'}\alpha\alpha'\langle n_{i\alpha\sigma} n_{i+x\alpha'\sigma'}\rangle$ used previously \cite{Shauerte2005}. $S_{\Phi}(x)$ captures correlations of the nearest-neighbor $\Phi$ order parameter, while $S_f(x)$ captures spin correlations.
+We fix the reference site $i=10$, but results are unchanged by averaging over $i$'s sufficiently far from the edges; $x$ is a discrete variable representing distances between sites.
+We use the $SU(2)$ symmetries to fix the spin/channel components to $\hat z$.

-The peculiarities of 1D physics make it possible to efficiently study this model computationally using DMRG, but also mean that there is no long range order, only algebraic or exponential correlations, and that there are no Fermi liquids, only Luttinger liquids.
-The Luttinger liquids that we find generically do not have charge or spin gaps, and are Tomonaga-Luttinger liquids (TLLs).
-While TLLs do not have a jump at the Fermi wave-vector, they do have nonanalyticities at $k_F$ that manifest in both spin and charge Friedel oscillations, whose Fourier transforms have peaks at $2k_F$ and $4k_F$ \cite{Shibata1996,Shibata1997,Khait2018}, as well as more directly in the conduction electron momentum distribution \cite{Voit1995, Eidelstein2011, Xie2015},
+The peculiarities of 1D allow DMRG to efficiently study this model, but also mean there is no long range order, only algebraic or exponential correlations, and Luttinger instead of Fermi liquids.
+The nature of these gapless phases is indicated by their central charge, which can be calculated via the scaling of entanglement entropy with system size cut \cite{Vidal2003, Laflorencie2006}, as shown in the supplementary information \cite{SM, Hui-Ke2023, Andrei2000, Voit1995, coleman2015book} We find that all metallic HDWs have central charge, $c=2$, while the insulating quarter-filled HDW has $c=1$, as does the insulating half-filled AFM.
+Integer central charge implies that all HDW regions are Tomonaga-Luttinger liquids (TLLs), although how the charge, spin and channel sectors contribute in the metallic HDWs is an open question.
+While TLLs do not have a jump at the Fermi wave-vector, they have nonanalyticities at $k_F$ that manifest in both spin and charge Friedel oscillations, whose Fourier transforms have peaks at $2k_F$ and $4k_F$ \cite{Shibata1996,Shibata1997,Khait2018}, as well as directly in the conduction electron momentum distribution \cite{Voit1995, Eidelstein2011, Xie2015},